-Demerol Addiction and Treatment
+Demerol Abuse, Addiction And Treatment Options

 What Is Demerol?

 Demerol is prescribed to provide moderate to severe pain relief.
 As an opioid, Demerol works by changing how both the brain and nervous system respond to pain.
 The potency of Demerol is similar to the potency of morphine.
 Like morphine, Demerol is a DEA controlled substance in the schedule II category, meaning it has high potential for abuse.

 First used in the United States in 1942, meperidine (Demerol) was once the go-to drug to treat severe pain.
 Since then, Demerol has also been used to treat patients before and after surgery, but doctors have scaled back because of the inherent dangers and potential for abuse.